bens4lsu/theskinny-publish/Content/blog2/meet-herschel.md

 "I'm reading about the history of jazz."

 Of course he was.
-A pussy magnet of this caliber wouldn't be caught reading <i>Twilight</i>.
+A pussy magnet of this caliber wouldn't be caught reading *Twilight*.

 Herschel's secret is that back at home, in the rare gaps between female guests, he is a regular guy.
 The fake beard is tucked away in a bathroom drawer, and a large painting in the den is removed to revel his high-def plasma television.
 (He tells his guests that he doesn't like television, except to occasionally watch Nova on his 13-inch black and white.)